verzac/grocer-discord-bot/docs/docs/multilist.md

 ## Making a new grocery list

-In order to make a new grocery list, use `/grolist new <your-new-list-label> <optional - a pretty name for your list>`:
+In order to make a new grocery list, use `/grolist-new <your-new-list-label> <optional - a pretty name for your list>`:

 ```
-/grolist new amazon My Amazon Shopping List
+/grolist-new amazon My Amazon Shopping List
 ```

 ![create a new grocery list](./assets/grolist-new.jpg)